kglw-dot-net/phase1/songs/the-book.md

 >
 > These aren't fables
 > Between pages
-> My books ageless
+> My book's ageless
-> And its page-less
+> And it's page-less
 >
 > The book
 > The book